MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   If you enable this policy, all supported datatypes and settings from the specified browser will be silently and automatically imported at first run.
 During the First Run Experience, the import section will also be skipped.

-The browser data from Google Chrome Legacy will always be silently migrated at the first run, irrespective of the value of this policy.
+The browser data from Microsoft Edge Legacy will always be silently migrated at the first run, irrespective of the value of this policy.

 If this policy is set to 'FromDefaultBrowser', then the datatypes corresponding to the default browser on the managed device will be imported.

-If the browser specified as the value of this policy is not present in the managed device, Google Chrome will simply skip the import without any notification to the user.
+If the browser specified as the value of this policy is not present in the managed device, Microsoft Edge will simply skip the import without any notification to the user.

-If you set this policy to 'DisabledAutoImport', the import section of the first-run experience is skipped entirely and Google Chrome doesn't import browser data and settings automatically.
+If you set this policy to 'DisabledAutoImport', the import section of the first-run experience is skipped entirely and Microsoft Edge doesn't import browser data and settings automatically.

 If this policy is set to the value of 'FromInternetExplorer', the following datatypes will be imported from Internet Explorer:
 1. Favorites or bookmarks